 The one-mile loop trail to and through the cliff dwellings climbs 180 feet above the canyon floor to an elevation close to 6000 feet.
 Allow a minimum of one hour for the round-trip hike.
 The trail is not wheelchair accessible.
 Views of the some of cliff dwellings are possible after a 1/4-mile hike in the canyon bottom.
 The trail that continues to the dwellings is steep and rocky in places and can be muddy or icy at times.
 Wear sturdy shoes, pace yourself (use the benches), and carry water.

-The trailhead Contact Station is wheelchair accessible.
+The Trailhead Bookstore is wheelchair accessible.
 Four vault toilets are placed around the parking lot.
-The trailhead to the Cliff Dwellings starts next to the Contact Station.
-The entrance fee for the Cliff Dwellings is collected at a self-pay fee station near the Contact Station.
+The trailhead to the cliff dwellings starts next to the Trailhead Bookstore.

-Because pets are not permitted on the trail to the Dwellings, kennels are available at no charge.
-Certified service dogs are allowed on the trail.
+Because pets are not permitted on the trail to the dwellings, complimentary kennels are available at no charge.
+Trained service dogs are allowed on the trail.

-In order to help preserve the Cliff Dwellings, food is not permitted on the Cliff Dwellings Trail or wihin the dwellings.
-Picnic tables are available near the Contact Station.
+In order to help preserve the cliff dwellings, food is not permitted on the Cliff Dweller Trail or within the dwellings.
+Picnic tables with shade cover are available near the Trailhead Bookstore.